bsutton/sounds/README.md

 ## SoundRecorder Usage
 The `SoundRecorder` class provides an api for recording audio.

-The `SoundRecorder` does not have a UI so you must either build your own or you can use Flutter Sound's `SoundRecorderUI` widget.
+The `SoundRecorder` does not have a UI so you must either build your own or you can use Sounds's `SoundRecorderUI` widget.

 #### Recording